-See Example 1 in Topic 250 for an illustration of the retrospective accounting for a change in accounting principle.
+See section 3.3.50 for an illustration of the retrospective accounting for a change in accounting principle.

 As an exception, a change in accounting principle is not applied retrospectively if it is impracticable (see Questions 3.3.250 and 3.3.260).